 Yes, you may claim both the child tax credit and the child and dependent care credit on your return if you qualify for both credits.

-- If you qualify for one or both credits, you may claim the credit(s) only on Form 1040, Form 1040A, U.S. Individual Income Tax Return, or Form 1040NR, U.S. Nonresident Alien Income Tax Return.
+- If you qualify for one or both credits, you may claim the credit(s) only on Form 1040 or Form 1040A, U.S. Individual Income Tax Return, or Form 1040NR, U.S. Nonresident Alien Income Tax Return.

 - To claim the dependent care credit, you must also complete and attach Form 2441, Child and Dependent Care Expenses.
 The Instructions for Form 2441 explain the qualifications for the dependent care credit and how to calculate it.

-- The Instructions for Form 1040 and the Instructions for Form 1040A explain the qualifications for the child tax credit, taxpayer identification number requirements, and how to calculate the credit.
+- The Instructions for Form 1040 and the Instructions for Form 1040A explain the qualifications for the child tax credit, the requirements for taxpayer identification numbers, and how to calculate the credit.

-- Complete Part I of Schedule 8812 (Form 1040A or 1040), Child Tax Credit, when claiming the child tax credit for a dependent child who has an ITIN.
+- Complete Part I of Schedule 8812, Child Tax Credit, when claiming the child tax credit for a dependent child who has an ITIN.

-Note: If you don’t have a taxpayer identification number by the due date of your return (including extensions), you can't claim the child tax credit (CTC)/additional child tax credit (ACTC) on either your original or an amended return, even if you later get a taxpayer identification number.
-Also, the CTC/ACTC isn't allowed on either your original or an amended return regarding a child who didn't have a taxpayer identification number by the due date of your return (including extensions), even if that child later gets one.
+Note: If you don’t have a taxpayer identification number (TIN) by the due date of your return (including extensions), you may not claim the child tax credit (CTC)/additional child tax credit (ACTC) on either your original or an amended return, even if you later get a TIN.
+Also, you may not claim the CTC/ACTC on either your original or an amended return for a child who doesn't have a TIN by the due date of your return (including extensions), even if that child later gets one.